Firestorm (character): Powers and abilities

 During The New 52, the Firestorm Matrix could be shared through multiple users at a time.
 Users could fuse and become stronger, but more unstable.
 The entity formed between Ronnie and Jason when using the Matrix in tandem created a nuclear being called "the Fury".
-It was also shown that The Matrix shares a kinship to the Quantum Field in some way, enabling Firestorm users to derive its power for subatomic transmutation and manipulation.
+It was also shown that the Matrix shares a kinship to the Quantum Field in some way, enabling Firestorm users to derive its power for subatomic transmutation and manipulation.
 Some believe it is key to the fabled God particle theory.
 Its merging properties can place a large burden on the user; Firestorm runs the risk of reaching critical mass and detonating.
 At worst, the fusion of too many users in the Matrix could trigger a second Big Bang.

+Enemies

+In alphabetical order (with issue and date of debut appearance).

 Other versions

-Firestorm has appeared in various alternate realities within the DC Multiverse: a gender-reversed version appears in Countdown: The Search for Ray Palmer as an inhabitant of Earth-11; a version of the Ronnie Raymond Firestorm appeared in JLA: The Nail, as a captive of Cadmus Labs; a Firestork of the Just'a Lotta Animals; and a merger of Ronnie Raymond and Nathaniel Adam of Earth-37 called Quantum-Storm who was summoned by Monarch in the miniseries Countdown: Arena.
+Firestorm has appeared in various alternate realities within the DC Multiverse: a gender-reversed version appears in Countdown: The Search for Ray Palmer as an inhabitant of Earth-11; a version of Ronnie Raymond appeared in JLA: The Nail, as a captive of Cadmus Labs; a Firestork of the Just'a Lotta Animals; and a fusion of Ronnie Raymond and Nathaniel Adam of Earth-37 called Quantum-Storm who was summoned by Monarch in the miniseries Countdown: Arena.

-We-Are-Firestorm

-A version of Firestorm crafted by Anansi in Volume Two of Justice League of America, he appears to be a form of sentient red energy and is a member of that reality's Justice League.